 These subathon streams might seem long, but they’re nothing compared to the overall longest stream on Twitch.
 So what is the longest stream on Twitch ever by a single streamer?

-This record was originally set by Los Pollos TV, in April 2020, with 161 hours live, and since then, lots of broadcasters have attempted to break it.
+This record was originally set by Los Pollos TV, way back in April 2020, with 161 hours live, and since then, lots of broadcasters have attempted to break it.
 CallMeCypher set a new record shortly after, streaming for 200 hours straight, before it was ended due to technical difficulties.

-Unfortunately, his channel was suspended indefinitely, ending the broadcast.
+Unfortunately, GPHustla’s channel was suspended indefinitely, ending the broadcast.
 GPHustla believes Twitch made an error by suspending him, but his appeals so far have been unsuccessful or ignored.
 As a result, he’s now streaming on YouTube instead.

-If we go beyond solo streamers, the channel ‘StreamerHouse‘ claims to have been live continuously since 2013, which would of course mean it holds the record overall.
+Beyond solo streamers, the channel ‘StreamerHouse‘ claims to have been live continuously since 2013, which would of course mean it holds the record overall.
 However, this is a group of friends and guests, rather than an individual streamer.

 So, there you have it – that’s everything you need to know about the biggest Twitch records, from most subs through to the longest streams.